the-stencil-io/the-stencil-composer/validations-improvements.md

 1. Link Edit: Description and Value are required fields -- Button is disabled until both values are filled
 2. Article Composer, Article Edit: Be able to de-select ParentId / have this field cleared upon hitting "cancel".
-3. Articles appear in Explorer in order of their Order numbers
+3. Articles appear in ArticlesView according to their order number